guyreading/terrabot/README.md

 2. add data prep to dvc pipeline (done)
 3. Add extra prep for making data for each action to pipeline (done)
 4. add model training step to dvc pipeline (done)
+5. Adding extra options for making data (ordinal vs one-hot) (in progress)
-5. Add training score vs epoch graphs & add this as a dvc plot (in progress)
+6. Add training score vs epoch graphs & add this as a dvc plot (in progress)
-5. Add shapely metrics viewer (in progress)
+7. Add shapely metrics viewer (in progress)
-6. Add CML for model dev
+8. Add CML for model dev
-7. Add gradio for model interface (Can link this to website?)
+9. Add gradio for model interface (Can link this to website?)
-8. Use MACEst for working out certainty values
+10. Use MACEst for working out certainty values
-8. (Optional) put into/run within a Docker container for easier porting
+11. (Optional) put into/run within a Docker container for easier porting
-9. (Optional) practice training in Sagemaker (+ ECR container?)
+12. (Optional) practice training in Sagemaker (+ ECR container?)